venus066/easysay/README.md

-# EasyEssay
+# QuickPen
 This is a simple web site for the students based on NodeJS using OpenAI

 ---

 ## Features
-- Chat with AI Bot
+- Rephrase with AI Bot
 - Make an article base on title sentence using Open AI
 - Rephrase a sentence
 - Integrate payment with Stripe